UPC/ravada/docs/INSTALL.md

 # Mysql Database

+## MySQL server

+It is required a MySQL server, it can be installed in another host or in the same one as the ravada package.

+    $ sudo apt-get install mysql-server

 ## MySQL user
 Create a database named "ravada". in this stage the system wants you to identify a password for your sql.